 On this page:

 People get tattoos or piercings for many different reasons.
-If you are considering a piercing or tattoo, keep these health and safety issues in mind.
+If you are considering a piercing or tattoo, please keep these health and safety issues in mind.

 Safety concerns: Tattooing and piercing break the skin and may cause bleeding.
 They cause open wounds and infection is possible.
 Infections at the site may cause permanent deformity, scarring, severe illness and even death.
 Skin infected with resistant organisms such as methicillin-resistant Staphylococcus aureus (MRSA) can be life-threatening.